Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 #### Prerequisites

-The *HTML Templates for ETL* plugin is installed.
+The *HTML Templates for ETL* plugin has been installed.

 #### Procedure